brndnmtthws/brndn-io/content/posts/when-bureaucracy-is-the-goal/index.md

 achieving high scores on pointless standardized tests and filling out paperwork according to the set of rules laid out by whoever is in charge.

 As sociologist [Robert Jackall observed in his book "Moral Mazes"](https://global.oup.com/academic/product/moral-mazes-9780199729883), large bureaucracies tend to reward conformity over competence.
-The ideal candidate isn't the brilliant disruptor but the reliable conformist who "fits the culture"—corporate code for someone who won't rock the boat.
+In hiring terms, that means the person who "fits the culture" usually beats the weirdo who might actually shake something loose.

 I don't think we've reached the peak of big tech yet, but I do think all of these companies will slowly become irrelevant and more consumer-hostile.
 Our